loopstick/CCA_Mechatronics_Spring2020/README.md

 #### Optional equipment
-As you develop your projects and interests, you might need to purchase additional components and devices.
+As you develop your projects and interests, you will likely need to purchase additional components and devices.
 This is impossible to predict as the range of projects you might approach are indeed infinite.
 At the low end, you can build amazing projects from discarded electronic devices such as printers at absolutely no cost; at the high end there is no limit; a complicated robotic project could easily start at hundreds of dollars.

 #### Some lessons I’ve learned:
 - Projects will cost more than you think they will